SteGriff/dnformat/README.md

 The first argument is a format string, like you would pass to `String.Format` or to `Console.WriteLine`.
 It's best to put this in speech marks to group it as one argument.
 After that, pass your params in the format `type:value` as shown in examples above.

+## Note

+The software internally allows 'timespan' as a type but it's not really supported because the command line parser splits on ':', which makes it impossible to express a string timespan.
+This would require a lexical parser for command line input.
+Please open a pull request to implement one if you feel so inclined! ;)

 ## License

 Released into the public domain by means of the [UNLICENSE][2].
 No rights reserved.